Facite/Operating-System/chapter 1.md

 #### 1.2.2 Storage Structure
 + The access time, distance from CPU, and the storage size usually increase as we go from the top to the bottom of the table.
-+ Mechanical storage is generally larger and less-expensive-per-byte than electrical storage.
-+ Electrical storage is typically faster than mechanical storage.
-+ Computers also use ROM to run the power-on bootstrap program, which loads the OS from the secondary-memory to the main one.
++ Apart from the storage medias listed, computers also use ROM.
+It is used to run the power-on bootstrap program, which loads the OS from the secondary memory to the primary memory.

 | Name                   | Volitality   | Storage level  | Storage type |
 |------------------------|--------------|----------------|--------------|